Get Shape Effective Properties from Presentations in Java

 FAQ

-Does changing the layout/master slide affect effective properties that have already been retrieved?
+Does changing or removing a layout/master slide affect effective properties that have already been retrieved?

 What happens if a property is not set at the shape level, nor in the layout/master, nor in global settings?

-The effective value is determined by the default mechanism (PowerPoint/Aspose.Slides defaults).
-That resolved value becomes part of the EffectiveData snapshot.
+The effective value is determined by the default mechanism, which includes PowerPoint and Aspose.Slides defaults.
+That resolved value becomes part of the current effective data.

 From an effective font value, can I tell which level provided the size or typeface?

-Why do EffectiveData values sometimes look identical to the local ones?
+Why do effective values sometimes look identical to the local ones?

 Because the local value ended up being final (no higher-level inheritance was needed).
 In such cases, the effective value matches the local one.